The Integrating Literacies Project recognizes that bilingual

 “advanced communication practices” grounded in youths’ lived

-communication skills.
+experiences across contexts.
 Our focus on work, communication

 practices, and worker identities is the result of findings from